Open Internet Disclosure Statement

 FreedomNet’s Wireless Network and the Management of Our Wireless Network

-In order to make sure that all Subscribers have the best possible online experience, FreedomNet Solutions has employed management practices.
-FreedomNet’s wireless network operates as a point to multipoint network, allowing subscribers to connect wirelessly to the best access point in their area.
-In order to manage network congestion, FreedomNet Solutions uses a variety of reasonable and appropriate practices to protect Subscribers from activities that can unreasonably burden our wireless network or cause service degradation.
-These techniques consist of, but are not limited to utilizing industry-standard traffic management technology or allocating a fixed amount of maximum bandwidth to the Subscribers based on each monthly service plans allotment.
-Most subscribers will not notice any change in their internet experience as a result of these techniques.
-In addition, the following disclosures should be read in conjunction with FreedomNet’s “Acceptable Use Policy” (“AUP”), available online at http://freedomnet.com/about/acceptable-use-policy/ and with our “Terms & Conditions,” also online at http://freedomnet.com/about/2323-2/.
+In order to make sure that all Subscribers have the best possible online experience, FreedomNet Solutions has employed “light touch” management practices.
+FreedomNet’s wireless network operates as a point to multi-point network, allowing subscribers to connect to the best access point in their area.
+FreedomNet’s network is constantly monitored and upgrades are made as quickly as “reasonably” possible to handle congestion generated from customer demand.
+The following disclosures should be read in conjunction with FreedomNet’s “Acceptable Use Policy” (“AUP”), available online at https://freedomnet.com/about/acceptable-use-policy/ and with our “Terms & Conditions,” also online at https://freedomnet.com/about/2323-2/.
 Consistent with the FCC’s rules, FreedomNet reserves the right to employ additional types of “reasonable network management” practices commonly used in the industry to protect consumers from activity that can unreasonably burden our network and cause service degradation.
 If and when we deploy specific network congestion management tools, we will update this disclosure statement accordingly.

 FreedomNet does not discriminate against or prevent users of its Internet access service from sending and receiving the lawful content of their choice; running lawful applications and using lawful services of their choice; or connecting their choice of legal devices, provided that such applications and services do not harm the network or the provision of broadband Internet access service, facilitate theft of service, or harm other users of the service.
+FreedomNet does not employ any methods of “paid prioritization” of network traffic.
 Similarly, FreedomNet does not impair or degrade particular content, applications, services or non-harmful devices so as to render them effectively unusable, subject to the reasonable network management practices outlined herein.

 Network and End-User Security